kavnish/kavnish.github.io/pages/timeline.md

 **2023-06-18**

-`this weekend was all about automations and extenstion on chrome, macos, slack... had a good time exploring applescript, filesaver.js, electron.js, slack SDK, ...
+`this weekend was all about automations and extension on chrome, macos, slack... had a good time exploring AppleScript, filesaver.js, electron.js, slack SDK, ...
 ChatGPT makes things a lot easier but it still takes a lot to build something meaningful.
-This weekend was a good reminder of planning things out first on paper before jumping to code (and you def need a devlog to prevent yourself from all the cool distractions)`
+This weekend was a good reminder of planning things out first on paper before jumping to code (and you def need a dev-log to prevent yourself from all the cool distractions)`

 **2023-06-16**